 me to stand up straight and put my arms by my side.

 St Johns Choir 1930/40s

 St Johns Walking Day late 1950's

 Green, St Johns School ( Submitted by Neil Shotton )

-you regognise anyone???
+you regognise anyone else???
 Let us know ( Contact

 Farm, Hindley Green